-How Are Keto and Paleo Diets Similar?Most Keto diets are High-fat and ketogenic, while Paleo Diets focus on what was eaten before modern food preparation processes that include additives, preservatives and cooking methods that destroy nutrients you would typically benefit from.
-While there are overlapping food choices, Paleo Diets put an emphasis on ingredients, preparation methods and natural ingredients.
+How Are Keto and Paleo Diets Similar?Most Keto diets are High-fat and ketogenic, while Paleo Diets focus on what was eaten before modern food preparation processes that include additives, preservatives, and cooking methods that destroy nutrients you would typically benefit from.
+While there are overlapping food choices, Paleo Diets emphasized ingredients, preparation methods, and natural ingredients.

 What Can You Eat on a Keto Diet?

 EatingWell has created a great article outlining the food choices you can have on a Keto Diet.
 Ketogenic Diets are high-fat, low-carb diets that allow you to consume fat while strictly limiting your carb intake.
 Foods you can eat on a Keto Diet include:

 Increased stress leads to the activation of your flight or flight hormones known as adrenaline and cortisol and when your body recognizes increased stress levels, these hormones are released into the bloodstream.